jacobobryant/biff/libs/sqlite/README.md

 - `biff.sqlite/module` inserts some KV-store functions into your system map:
   `:biff.core/kv-get`, `:biff.core/kv-set`, and `:biff.core/kv-list`.
 The module
-  also includes the associated table schema which you will see in the generated `resources/schema.sql` file after running `use-sqlite`.
-These KV functions are used by a few not-yet-released Biff libs (e.g. the authentication module) for persisting data without depending on a particular database.
+  also includes the associated table schema which you will see in the generated `resources/schema.sql` file after system startup.
+These KV functions are used by other Biff libs (e.g. biff.authenticate) for persisting data without depending on a particular database.